 In a recent article we published about attracting baby boomers to your tours or activities, we noted that baby boomers want to be intellectually stimulated.
 This will most probably come along with a lot of questions and you should be prepared for them.

 In the event hat you are unsure about something, there's no harm in admitting so.
 It would be useful if you could refer people to couple of resources if they would like to learn more about the topic at hand.

 7. Really love the place you are showing off

-All over the world, travellers are searching for travel experiences that are immersive and that allow them to experience the culture and destination like a local.
-The best way you can do this is by truly loving the destination you are introducing to travellers.
+All over the world, travelers are searching for travel experiences that are immersive and that allow them to experience the culture and destination like a local.
+The best way you can do this is by truly loving the destination you are introducing to travelers.